Tag: photoelectric smoke detector

 (h) Statement if the smoke alarm is suitable for wall (vertical) mounting.

-ZEN smoke alarm packaging with required information as per Australian Standard 3786:2014
+ZEN interconnected fire alarm packaging with required information as per Australian Standard 3786:2014

-In summary, section 4.22 of the Australian Standard describes the necessary information which must be included on the alarm, packaging and in the instruction manual.
-It is a requirement which manufacturers and retailers must adhere to.
+In summary, section 4.22 of the Australian Standard describes the necessary information which must be included on the alarm, packaging, and in the instruction manual.
+This ensures consumers have all the relevant details needed for proper installation, operation, and compliance.
+It is a requirement that both manufacturers and retailers must adhere to, helping to maintain safety standards across all interconnected fire alarms sold in Australia.

 Want to know more?
-Watch our ZEN quick-start video or call us on 0478 596 402
+Watch our ZEN Smoke Alarm YouTube channel or call us on 0478 596 402 today

 We love talking smoke alarms!